We may collect a share of sales or other compensation from the links on this page.

 #1 Intuition Liners

-Intuition liners are a Canadian brand that are incredibly lightweight, warm and have a high level of memory after their heat molded to your feet.
+Intuition liners are a Canadian brand that is incredibly lightweight, warm, and have a high level of memory after their heat molded to your feet.
 You can put them in an oven and then put them on your feet so that they contour more precisely around your foot shape.

 The foam is quite thick so they don’t fit all boots but there are a few different models that are worth exploring.